 - The key principles of the TD Approach in the context of the IAI's 30 years of global change research.
 A discussion on methodologies and stories from fellows highlighting their TD skills and experiences.

-- Leadership Redefined: Using the ground rules created by Fellows in the previous sessions, Fellows brought their rich cultural and professional diversity to the table and worked together to challenge the current definition and examples of leadership.
+- Leadership Redefined: Using the ground rules created by Fellows in the previous sessions, Fellows worked together to challenge the current definition and examples of leadership.
 This experience then resulted in a draft leadership statement that embodies their vision of science diplomacy in the Americas, presented to members of the Global Research Council, also meeting in Montevideo.
-Fellows will continue to work on this draft statement with the goal of sharing with the IAI Conference of Parties at the next meeting in June 2023.
+Fellows then shared the final version of the statement with the IAI Conference of Parties meeting in June 2023.

 Science Diplomacy